FrontierDev/rpengine/.docs/guides/datasets.rst

 Each interaction can have one or more *options*.
 Each option defines a button or action the player can take when interacting with the target.

 - `label`: The text shown on the button (e.g. "Shop", "Salvage").

 - `action`: The type of action to perform.
 Supported actions include:
-    - `DIALOGUE`: Opens a dialogue window (customizable by addon authors).
     - `SHOP`: Opens a shop window for the player to buy/sell items.
     - `TRAIN`: Opens a trainer window for skills, spells, or professions.
-    - `AUCTION`: Opens an auction house interface.
+    - `[NYI] AUCTION`: Opens an auction house interface.
     - `SKIN`: Attempts to skin the target (usually a beast).
     - `SALVAGE`: Attempts to salvage materials from the target (usually a dead humanoid).
     - `RAISE`: Attempts to raise the target from the dead.

 - `requiresDead`: If set (e.g. `1`), the target must be dead for this option to appear.

-- `args`: (Advanced) A table of extra arguments for the action.
+- `args`: A table of extra arguments for the action.
 Common keys:
     - `mapID`: Restrict the option to specific map IDs (list or single value).
     - `type`, `flags`, `tags`, `maxLevel`, `maxStock`, `maxRarity`, etc.: Used for filtering, gating, or customizing the action.
     - `output`: For actions like `SALVAGE` or `SKIN`, defines the items and quantities produced.
 Example: